spe-uob/2020-Healthcare-Data-Simulators/Documents/portofolio B/portofolioB.md

  ## Development Testing

 Our strategy on development testing was using JUnit as a testing framework to assert Exceptions are thrown where necessary and that return values of functions are correct.
-We had One file `AllTest.java` which when run, will execute all the tests specified in `src/tests/java`.
+We have one file `AllTest.java` which when run, will execute all the tests specified in `src/tests/java`.
 Since we did not have a fine grasp of the project at the beginning, we first wrote the base code before the first test.
 This made the whole process much easier.
-With each new class created, a test would be written for the functions in it.
+With each new class created, tests would be written for the functionalities it depicted.
 `Compute.java` being a core component, had to have more test cases than other classes as it is involved with generating patient data.
 If it fails then no data can be sent to the data lake team.

 ![](../images/ComputeTest.png)